Confining quantum field theories: The Yang-Mills theory

-First, it should be noted that there is an energy density difference between the two vacua: the vacuum energy density of $\Omega_0$ is zero, and the vacuum energy density of $\Omega_\mu$ is positive (equal to $-U(\mu^2)$).
+There is an energy density difference between the two vacua: the vacuum energy density of $\Omega_0$ is zero, and the vacuum energy density of $\Omega_\mu$ is positive (equal to $-U(\mu^2)$).
 The canonical formalism in \cite{dkm2} derives the energy (Hamiltonian) as

-However, since both vacua are stable, there is no well-defined Lagrangian or energy-momentum tensor that connects the two vacua.
+Both vacua are stable, and there is no well-defined Lagrangian or energy-momentum tensor that connects the two vacua.
 If there was, it would be possible to perturb one vacuum, using operator configurations from the Lagrangian, and lower the energy of one vacuum, which is not possible.
+Transitions between the vacua can only happen in the presence of finite matter density, or high temperature, via the soliton solutions that connect them.
+The strong-CP problem is also easily resolved in the presence of two vacua.
 The effective action of (\ref{eff}) is given at a particular Lorentz frame, in order to express the Gauss's law constraint and derive the force between two static sources.
-The physics at each vacuum, however, as well as overall, is Lorentz invariant.
+The physics at each vacuum, however, and overall, is Lorentz invariant.
 At the vacua there is a well-defined energy-momentum tensor, $T^{\mu\nu}=T^{\mu\nu}_{\rm YM} - g^{\mu\nu} U$, where $T^{\mu\nu}_{\rm YM}$ is the usual energy-momentum tensor for perturbative Yang-Mills, and $g^{\mu\nu}$ is the Lorentz metric.
+The results can also be seen as a formal justification of the ``bag model".

-The canonical analysis also showed that the auxiliary operator, $\lambda^2$, is also a non-trivial operator that commutes with all other operators of the theory, without being identically zero, or a multiple of the identity.
+The canonical analysis also showed that the auxiliary operator, $\lambda^2$, is a non-trivial operator that commutes with all other operators of the theory, without being identically zero, or a multiple of the identity.
 The associated non-trivial, non-unique vacuum structure, and the decomposition into different, distinct vacua, that are eigenstates of this operator, was shown to correspond to fundamental constructions of operator algebras, namely the Gelfand-Naimark-Segal (GNS) theorem.

 Also, the breakdown of the cluster decomposition principle, which is equivalent to the uniqueness of the vacuum, was shown to be related to the above structure, as well as the confining properties of the theory.
-In the next Section, I show that confinement is characteristic of every theory with a similar, non-trivial, vacuum structure, with different vacua that are eigenstates of a non-trivial operator that commutes with every other operator of the theory.
+In the next Section, I show that confinement is characteristic of a theory with a similar, non-trivial, vacuum structure, with different vacua that are eigenstates of a non-trivial operator that commutes with every other operator of the theory.